 Seen through the lens of the narrative systems, the top-down perspective on the deconstruction of a story structure shows how the standard features focus on the learning curve’s physical actions.
 The building of engaging and motivating forces empathizes competence and the control value of flow proceeds from the perspective of the player’s performance.

-To visualize the control value of harmony of flow in the pacing of engagement and motivation from a competence driven perspective on performance, I will bring the constructor team from the previous section.
+To visualize the control value of harmony of flow in the pacing of engagement and motivation from a competency-driven perspective on performance, I will bring the constructor team from the previous section.

 The green cogwheel represents the meanings you present as a constructor to trigger the player’s engagement and motivation.
 To balance the harmony in regard to the player’s learning from which the actions emerge, the focus is on the player’s sense of competence by balancing the difficulties in relation to the player’s skills.